Enable Xtrace for ALB Ingress with an AlbConfig

 Prerequisites

-3. On the Cluster Information page, click the Basic Information tab, and then copy and save the ID next to Log Service Project.
+3. On the Basic Information tab, copy the Simple Log Service Project value for Step 3.

 Step 3: Create an AlbConfig